xpdAcq/xpdAcq/_sources/troubleshooting.rst.txt

 There are other setups that you can do to make your experiment run smoothly.
 For example, by carrying out a calibration before you start collecting it greatly facilitates data reduction later.
-Please follow the workflow in the :ref:`cheat_sheet` or talk to the IS if you don't know how to do this.
+Please follow the workflow in the cheat sheet or talk to the IS if you don't know how to do this.

 Why does my scan halt for no reason?